-Out of every sign in this list, this one is likely the biggest.
+Out of every sign on this list, this one is likely the biggest.
 The experts agree that in most US cities, owning a home is a better financial choice than renting but you need to have a stable job first.

 If your career path says that you’ll be moving to a new city in a year or two, do not buy a house.
 Three years is a bit of a toss-up, depending on your particular situation.
 More than three years?
 Owning a home will almost always save you money going forward.

 Ready To Buy Your First House: Need More Space

 Most apartments are fairly small and have little, to no outdoor space.
-Renting a townhouse gets you a bit more room but are fewer in number.
+Renting a townhouse gets you a bit more room but there are fewer of these out there.
 If you can find a house to rent, this won’t be an issue but in many real estate markets, rental houses are quite rare and cost a to rent.

 Do you have a dog?
 Or multiple dogs?
 Then you already know a yard would be a great feature.

 How about children?
 I’ve heard they love to play outside, at least, before Al Gore invented the Internet. *wink*

-Families will lots of children understand how important it is to have plenty of space so that everyone isn’t literally on top of each other.
+Families with lots of children understand how important it is to have plenty of space so that everyone isn’t literally on top of each other.
 Having a home with adequate space for a large family is like a neon sign saying “you are ready to buy your first house.”

 Ready To Buy Your First House: Home Improvement Is Your Thing

 Do you love to get your hands dirty?
 Enjoy the sense of accomplishment that comes with a completed project?
 Consider yourself a DIYer?
 You are a prime candidate for home ownership.

 When you rent you can not do much more than paint and sometimes not even that.
 When you own your own house, the sky’s the limit!
 Floors, walls, ceilings… basically everything can be modified to suit your personal taste.